MaggieWalsh/walsh_and_co/README.md

 Live website available to view [here.](https://maggiewalsh.github.io/walsh_and_co/)

 I wanted to create a website to showcase a fictional, luxury, interior design company, based in Ireland and England.
-The website features an initial landing page, and four additional pages of content.
-Showcasing some of the things that I have learned.
+The website features an initial landing page, and four additional pages of content with various different additional elements to create a website that feels real.

 ![Am I Responsive image of how the landing page looks across different browser sizes](assets/docs/am-i-responsive.png)